gnowoel/gnowoel.github.io/_posts/2015-07-27-building-to-write.markdown

 The blog is currently powered by Jekyll.
 My idea is to create a static site generator while I am learning from others.
 If things are going well, the blog will eventually be running with my own blogging software.

 This would be a challenge for me, since my programming skill is rudimentary and I have no idea about how a static site generator works.
-But I believe it would be a valuable learning experience.
+But I believe it will be a valuable learning experience.

 Do we really need another static site generator?
 You probably don't, but I do.